acm-uiuc/til/_til/vim/opening-man-pages-in-vim.md

+---
-# Opening Man Pages In Vim
+title: Opening Man Pages In Vim
+category: vim
+---

 In [Quick Man Pages](quick-man-pages.md), I explained how you can quickly open man pages with `K`.
 For times when the particular command isn't in the